 EXXAT is an education management system for health sciences programs and one that we have adopted to use beginning with our 2018-19 cohort.
 This system will enable us to be more efficient in processing placements while helping to optimize clinical education management.
-You will be introduced to EXXAT prior to your first field assignment where you are on your own with a supervisor at an approved facility.
-This is the system we will use for making your placement and you will use for submitting evaluations of your fieldwork experience.
+You will be introduced to EXXAT prior to your first fieldwork assignment where you are on your own with a supervisor at an approved facility.
+This is the system we will use for making your placement and you will use for logging your time and submitting evaluations of your fieldwork educators and/or fieldwork experience.
 You will be given training and password protected access prior to fieldwork experiences where you need to use EXXAT.